-Toronto Naturopathic Doctor, Dr. Amauri Caversan, ND, of the Toronto Functional Medicine Centre, highlights the top 6 benefits of getting Vitamin D supplementation through naturopathic medicine.
+Toronto Naturopathic Doctor working at the Toronto Functional Medicine Centre, highlights the top 6 benefits of getting Vitamin D supplementation through naturopathic medicine.
 You’ve heard countless health influencers praise the advantages of vitamin D. So what’s the big deal with getting extra vitamin D anyway?

 Well, especially during frigid Canadian winters, there’s no better time than now to start vitamin D supplementation.
 Read below to learn about this “sunshine vitamin” and its impact on the human body.

 Vitamin D is both a hormone that we produce and a vitamin we must consume.
 It supports the bones and regulates calcium in the body.
 When we unveil any bare skin to the sun, our skin begins to construct vitamin D for the body.

 But during winters in Canada, there’s a shortage of sunlight from the dark skies.
 People who are not frequently exposed to sunlight – including many Canadians – may lack vitamin D, which may cause a deficiency of this vitamin.
 Naturopathic doctors recommend getting supplementation to avoid this.

 Some of the individuals who are at risk of a vitamin D deficiency include: